affinidi/wordpress-affinidi-login/README.md

 ### How can I reach out for further support? ###

 We are here to help.
-Please [Contact Us](https://www.affinidi.com/get-in-touch) and relevant personal will reach out to assist you further.
+Please [Contact Us](https://www.affinidi.com/get-in-touch) and relevant personnel will reach out to assist you further.

 ## Changelog ##

 ### 1.0.0 ###

 * Initial release of Affinidi Login - Passwordless Authentication for Wordpress.
-* Passwordless authentication using Affinidi Login.